Estimate Time3 min

 What to do when stocks drop

 Big market dips can trigger emotions of fear and concern—particularly if they occur suddenly and over a very short period of time.
 In fact, they are not uncommon.
 The US stock market has a proven track record of recovering from market dips over a long enough period of time.
-Just look at a multiyear chart as evidence.
+Just look at any multiyear chart as evidence.

 One key to successfully navigating turbulent markets is understanding what kind of investor you are, having a plan, and sticking to it.
 If you become nervous about your investments at any time, take a breath and think about formulating a plan to weather market volatility.
 Once you are confident in your plan, here are a few things to keep in mind.